 Juniors and seniors are encouraged to visit college campuses on weekends or school holidays.
-However, if that cannot be arranged, juniors and seniors may be excused up to 2 days to visit college campuses with the permission of the guidance counselor and with a note signed by the student's parents/guardians.
-College visits that are not arranged through the guidance office will be considered unexcused absences.
+However, if that cannot be arranged, juniors and seniors may be excused up to 2 days to visit college campuses with the permission of the school counselor and with a note signed by the student's parents/guardians.
+College visits that are not arranged or communicated through the counseling office will be considered unexcused absences.